Prague main station: Location map

 Station overview

-Prague has one main station, Prague Hlavni Nadrazi - Hlavni Nadrazi simply means main station in Czech, often abbreviated to Praha hl.n.
+Prague has one main central station, Prague Hlavni Nadrazi.
+Hlavni Nadrazi is simply Czech for main station, often abbreviated to Praha hl.n.

 It's right in the city centre, only 15 minutes walk from Prague's historic old town & 20 minutes walk from King Charles Bridge.
-The station is a perfectly safe place to be even late at night.
-It's a through station, not a terminus - trains head north for Berlin, south for Munich, Vienna & Budapest.
+The station is a safe place to be even late at night.
+It's a through station, not a terminus: Trains head north towards Dresden & Berlin, south to Munich, Vienna, Bratislava & Budapest.

-The platforms and original Art Nouveau station of 1901-1909 sit on top of a shallow hill (level 0).
-However, in 1972-79 a modern entrance and glitzy split-level underground concourse - part station, part shopping centre - were built into the side of the hill with a new main entrance at the foot of the hill, next to a small park with easy level access to the city.
+The platforms and original Art Nouveau station of 1901-1909 sit on top of a hill (level 0).
+However, in 1972-79 a glitzy split-level underground concourse was built into the hill, part station, part shopping centre, with a new main entrance at the foot of the hill next to a small park with easy level access to the city.
+The road in front of the original station then became a busy 6-lane cross-city freeway and the original building became almost redundant.

 Main entrance to Prague Hlavni station